Is the Market Slower Because of the Weather?

-And there is no doubt that Loudoun County's real estate market felt the chill.
-New contract activity was down 12% in January and February compared to the same two-month period last year.
+And there is no doubt that Northern Virginia’s real estate market felt the chill.
+New contract activity was down 10% in January and February compared to the same two-month period last year.

 But it’s not just the weather – the market actually started to slow in October.
-After strong second and third quarters in 2013, the number of new contracts in October dropped almost 13% from October 2012.
-There was a drop of 3% in November and December took a 22% dive.
+After strong second and third quarters in 2013, the number of new contracts in October dropped almost 6% from October 2012.
+After a modest improvement in November, December took an 11% dive.
 All this happened before the snow and ice set in.

 So if it wasn’t the weather, what was it?
 Well, rising mortgage interest rates have robbed purchasers of roughly 10% of their buying power compared to a year ago, and that has priced some first-time home buyers out of the market and lowered the price point for others.
 Home prices are rising faster than household income, and that puts a bit of a chill on demand as well.

 The brief government shutdown in October and budget sequestration created some uncertainty in major employment sectors.
-The outer suburbs like Loudoun aren’t as appealing to millenials who are looking at more urban, close-in areas.
 And even though the number of available homes on the market is up a bit, supply is still tight.
 And here’s the irony about tight supply – at least in the short term, it helps keep some inventory off the market.
 There are homeowners who would like to be move-up buyers but they are still sitting on the sidelines because they aren’t confident they can find their next home.
 And if they aren’t sure they can purchase, they aren’t putting their homes on the market.